 300 South Broad Street

-On Saturday, November 11th, craft steps out of the studio and into the heart of Philadelphia with CraftNOW Create, a hands-on exploration of craft at the Kimmel Center.
-All activities are free and family-friendly.
-Stop by and join in at anytime!
+On Saturday, November 3rd, craft steps out of the studio and into the heart of Philadelphia with CraftNOW Create, a hands-on exploration of craft at the Kimmel Center.
+All activities are free and family friendly.
+Stop by and join in at any time!

-2017 activities and demonstrations are presented by The Center for Art in Wood, The Clay Studio, Fabric Workshop + Museum, Philadelphia Museum of Art, University of the Arts, Wayne Art Center and more!
+2018 activities will be presented by The Center for Art in Wood, The Clay Studio, Fabric Workshop and Museum, Philadelphia Museum of Art, University of the Arts and more.

-Inspired by their craft collection, Philadelphia Museum of Art will help visitors create a small masterpiece using embroidery techniques.
+Inspired by their craft collection, Philadelphia Museum of Art will help visitors create a large collective project as well as a takeaway small masterpiece using weaving techniques.